A Probabilistic Framework for Lifelong Test-Time Adaptation: Conclusion

 \section{Conclusion}

-We proposed a probabilistic framework for online lifelong test-time adaptation problem setup using a partly data-driven prior.
+We proposed a probabilistic framework for lifelong TTA using a partly data-driven prior.
 Addressing the problem via the probabilistic perspective naturally gives rise to the student-teacher framework along with a regularizer that captures the source domain knowledge.
-In lifelong test-time adaptation, we have demonstrated that our principled use of an approximate training posterior surpasses prior heuristic approaches.
+In lifelong TTA, we have demonstrated that our principled use of an approximate training posterior surpasses prior heuristic approaches.
 Our proposed approach also provides more reliable uncertainty estimates demonstrated with better NLL and Brier score.
 Further, we developed a Fisher information matrix based parameter restoration, which is driven by the data to improve upon existing stochastic restore.
-In terms of error rate, NLL and Brier score, PETAL yields state-of-the-art results across CIFAR10-to-CIFAR10C, CIFAR100-to-CIFAR100C, ImageNet-to-ImageNetC, and ImageNet-to-ImageNet3DCC benchmarks tasks.
+In terms of error rate, NLL and Brier score, PETAL yields state-of-the-art results across CIFAR10-to-CIFAR10C, CIFAR100-to-CIFAR100C, ImageNet-to-ImageNetC, and ImageNet-to-ImageNet3DCC benchmark tasks. \\ \textbf{Acknowledgments}\\ The authors acknowledge support from the Qualcomm Innovation Fellowship and travel grant support from the Research-I Foundation at IIT Kanpur.